smcallister594/scotscottmca/_posts/2022-09-01-Intune-App-Limit.md

 Earlier this week I was trying to reproduce an issue in my lab and encountered something I'd never seen before in the IntuneManagementExtension.log

-When publishing Win32 apps to Intune, I was preseneted with this error message
+When publishing Win32 apps to Intune, I was presented with this error message

 {% highlight powershell %}
 Invoke-RestMethod: {"error":{"code":"BadRequest","message":"{\r\n  \"_version\": 3,\r\n  \"Message\": \"New apps may not be created at this time. - Operation ID (for customer support): 00000000-0000-0000-0000-000000000000 - Activity ID: ca6749a9-93ac-454a-a970-5c8a90978635 - Url: https://fef.msub06.manage.microsoft.com/AppLifecycle_2208/StatelessAppMetadataFEService/deviceAppManagement/mobileApps?api-version=5022-07-06\",\r\n  \"CustomApiErrorPhrase\": \"\",\r\n  \"RetryAfter\": null,\r\n  \"ErrorSourceService\": \"\",\r\n  \"HttpHeaders\": \"{}\"\r\n}","innerError":{"date":"2022-08-30T17:17:03","request-id":"ca6749a9-93ac-454a-a970-5c8a90978635","client-request-id":"ca6749a9-93ac-454a-a970-5c8a90978635"}}}